GorillaStack/auto-tag/README.md

 [Read a blog post about the project](http://blog.gorillastack.com/gorillastack-presents-auto-tag).

-### About
+## About

 Automatically tagging resources can greatly improve the ease of cost allocation and governance.

-Two options are available to process the CloudTrail events, a s3 object trigger on the CloudTrail s3 bucket, or a CloudWatch Event Rule trigger.
+Two options are available to process the CloudTrail event stream, a S3 put object trigger on the associated CloudTrail S3 bucket, or a CloudWatch Events rule trigger.

-When using s3 logs, within 5-7 minutes of creating a supported resource type, CloudTrail will write to s3 logs, which triggers our AutoTag code to tag the resource.
+CloudTrail logs (S3 objects) are delivered in batches to the CloudTrail S3 bucket every 5 to 7 minutes after a supported resource type is created.
+CloudTrail will write the S3 logs which triggers our AutoTag code to tag the resource.
+The lambda function is executed once for each S3 object, each S3 object log contains a batch of CloudTrail Events to be processed.
+Every event in the log must be processed, even if it is not supported.
+This can be a quick solution if CloudTrail is already enabled for all region and accounts.

-When using CloudWatch events, in the first few minutes of creating a supported resource type, CloudWatch event rules will directly trigger our AutoTag code to tag the resource.
+CloudWatch events delivers a near real-time stream of CloudTrail events as soon as a supported resource type is created.
+CloudWatch event rules triggers our AutoTag code to tag the resource.
 This method does not require CloudTrail logs to be sent to a s3 bucket.
+In this configuration the lambda function is executed once each time it is triggered by the CloudWatch Event Rule.
+The CloudWatch Event Rule has includes a pattern filter so it is only triggered by the supported events which is much more efficient.
+I saw about an 85% decrease in invocations of the lambda function.

-There are two configurations for CloudWatch Events, a simple template is setup for a single region.
+There are two separate CloudFormation templates for CloudWatch Events, the first is a simple template setup that will only function for a single region.
 In this solution CloudWatch events can trigger the lambda function directly because they are in the same region.
-In the multi-region and multi-account solution the CloudWatch event is delivered to a in-region SNS topics and then the SNS topic triggers the main lambda function.
-In this solution there is no limit to the amount of regions and accounts you can use and it only requires a single lambda function.
+The second option is a multi-region and multi-account solution, here the CloudWatch events are delivered to in-region SNS topics and then the SNS topic delivers that event to the main lambda function.
+There is no limit to the amount of regions and accounts you can use and only requires a single lambda function.

-### Installation
+## Installation

 We have [created a CloudFormation template](https://raw.githubusercontent.com/GorillaStack/auto-tag/master/cloud_formation/template.json) that creates all the resources required for AutoTag.

 ~~We also host each release of AutoTag in public s3 buckets in each region, such that all you have to do is install the CloudFormation template.~~

-##### Settings
+### Settings

-Edit the `auto_tag/src/cloud_trail_event_settings.js` to change settings for debug logging and the optional tags, "create time" and "invoked by".
+Edit the `src/cloud_trail_event_settings.js` to change settings for debug logging and the optional tags, "create time" and "invoked by".

-Fields
+__Fields__
-* DebugLogging: Log all processed CloudTrail events
+* DebugLogging: Log **all** CloudTrail events processed
 * AutoTags/CreateTime: Tag the `AutoTag_CreateTime` on all resources
 * AutoTags/InvokedBy: Tag the `AutoTag_InvokedBy` on all resources (when it is provided)

-Defaults:
+__Defaults__
 ```javascript
 DebugLogging: false,
   AutoTags: {